RocketChat/docs-old/3. Installation/4. Manual Installation/Running in a sub folder.md

 ROOT_URL=https://your.domain.com/chat/ node main.js
 ```

-If you followed the manual installation guide, you may already have configured (and persisted) this evironment variable - in this case you can ignore this advice.
+If you followed the manual installation guide, you may already have configured (and persisted) this environment variable - in this case you can ignore this advice.